- This event has passed.

 The talk will touch on the wide range of issues addressed in their book, from the changes imposed on the psychoanalytic frame (online sessions) to the impact of the trauma of isolation and the disruption of our social anchoring (required by confinement and health protection gestures), to the challenge presented to the ‘ordinary’ denial of mortality.

-Psychoanalysis and Covidian Life: Common Distress, Individual Experience will be released by Phoenix Publishing in English, French and Brazilian Portuguese and will be available from the Freud Museum Shop.
-For more information, visit the Publisher’s website.
+Psychoanalysis and Covidian Life: Common Distress, Individual Experience will be released by Phoenix Publishing in English, French and Brazilian Portuguese and is available from the Freud Museum Shop.

 Howard B. Levine is a member of APSA, PINE, the Contemporary Freudian Society, on the faculty of the NYU Post-Doc Contemporary Freudian track, on the editorial boards of the International Journal of Psychoanalysis and Psychoanalytic Inquiry, editor-in-chief of the Routledge Wilfred Bion Studies Book Series, and in private practice in Brookline, Massachusetts.
 He has authored many articles, book chapters, and reviews on psychoanalytic process and technique and the treatment of primitive personality disorders.
 His co-edited books include On Freud’s Screen Memories (Karnac, 2014); The Wilfred Bion Tradition (Karnac, 2016); and André Green Revisited: Representation and the Work of the Negative (Karnac, 2018).
 He is the author of Transformations de l’irreprésentable (Ithaque, 2019) and the forthcoming Affect, Representation and Language: Between the Silence and the Cry (Routledge).